Two-Piece vs. Three-Piece Suit: When, Why and How

 Don’t get us wrong though, a three-piece suit is always a good look and you won’t be out of place wearing your waistcoat to the office or dinner out with friends.
 It all comes down to personal preference and the kind of vibe you are looking to embody.

 Two-piece suits, on the other hand, are far more comfortable in a casual setting.
 While it’s the case that you can wear a three-piece to pretty much anything you can wear a two-piece to, the same is not true the other way around.
-Some functions require the extra formality of a waistcoat, so just make sure you know what the dress code is before you head out without all three pieces.

-How to wear a three-piece suit
+How to Wear a Three-Piece Suit

 Now, we don’t want to teach you how to suck eggs but we thought we should offer a few tips for wearing your three-piece suit.
 The first couple apply to all suits though, really!

-• Follow the sometimes, always, never rule — When it comes to buttoning up your suit, the sometimes, always, never rule is your friend.
+• Follow the sometimes, always, never rule.
+When it comes to buttoning up your suit, the sometimes, always, never rule is your friend.
 In short, sometimes do up the top button, always do up the middle, never do up the bottom.
 Got it?
 Good.

-• Match your shoes, shirt, tie, and accessories — It probably goes without saying but making sure you have the right shoes, shirt, tie, and accessories is crucial.
+• Match your shoes, shirt, tie, and accessories.
+It probably goes without saying but making sure you have the right shoes, shirt, tie, and accessories is crucial.
 Find tones that both match your suit and your own colouring.

-• Leave that bottom button undone — In an extension of the sometimes, always, never rule, it is good sartorial practice to always leave the bottom button of your waistcoat undone.
+• Leave that bottom button undone.
+In an extension of the sometimes, always, never rule, it is good sartorial practice to always leave the bottom button of your waistcoat undone.
 This allows the end of your tie to be seen and affords you some extra space to breathe!

-• Now you know everything you need to know about three-piece vs. two-piece suits, why not head over to Tweedmaker and check out our range of tweed, linen, and wool suits?
+Now you know everything you need to know about three-piece vs. two-piece suits, why not head over to Tweedmaker and check out our range of tweed, linen, and wool suits?
 We’ll see you there!